govCMS/sass-scaffold/README.md

 # GovCMS Project Scaffolding

-## Known Issues
+## About this project

+* This project is for setting up the framework for running the govCMS PaaS environment, but DOES NOT include Drupal!
+You need to add that yourself if you want it (see Project Setup steps below)
+* This Scaffolding PaaS project is not designed to run locally out of the box!
+It can be tweaked to do so however, read on for details.
-* This repository is still a Work-in-Progress, and may be subject to slight alterations
+* This repository is still a Work-in-Progress, and may be subject to slight alterations.
+If something doesn't work or make sense, [lodge an issue or suggest a fix]()!
 * This process only applies to the [7.x-3.x](https://github.com/govCMS/govcms/tree/7.x-3.x) branch of GovCMS

 ## Requirements and Preliminary Setup